RanSela-033/Premier-League-Aggression/README.md

 - Traditional models captured general trends, but **LSTM revealed deeper patterns** and shifts.
 - Referee behavior is **not just noise** — it's predictive.
 - Aggression spiked after VAR and after the 2022 World Cup — **football is evolving**, and so is the data.

-> _“Football may be 90% chaos.
-But with the right models, we specialize in the 10% that matters.”_

----